ENGO: Approaches

 The concept of local is also crucial to the kinds of efforts and objectives which environmental NGOs will carry out.
 This aim is going to aid how environmental NGOs will "facilitate, fund, promote, and provide planning and organizational assistance to so-called grassroots organizations".
 Their efforts come in many forms such as: launching campaigns against nuclear weapons testing, protesting whale hunting, and "international campaigns against the degradation of environmental goods caused by practices like "clearing of timber, and criticize states for their ineffective policies or transnational corporations for environmentally damaging production".

 Challenges

 By the 1980s, most of Zimbabwe's best land had been taken control of by European settlers which have been divided into categories of "(1) large-scale commercial farmland.
 (2) resettlement areas, (3) communal lands, (4) national parks and safari areas, (5) forest lands, and (6) urban land" which (with the exception of communal land) is owned and operated by the state.
 Environmental problems there are defined as "a change in the physical environment brought about by human interferences which are perceived by people to be unacceptable with respect to a particular set of commonly shared norms".

+As of 2016, ENGOs had not yet widely adapted digital media in advanced or transformative ways.
+Digital tools have the potential to empower ENGOs by expanding information flows to government and policy makers.
+Nulman et al. have identified five key ways that ENGOs can or are using digital technologies: direct communication, information broadcast, media attention, call to action, and reinforcement.
+However it is difficult for ENGOs to fully benefit from digital technologies mainly due to a lack of resources and funding; this is exacberated by the remoteness of areas where ENGOs operate, where access to the internet is limited or non-existent.